daipayan-bhowal/expression_resolv_C_language/README.md

 # expression_resolv_C_language
-Expression resolution (C Programming): An C expression parser and code generator without using stack (using priority linked list)
+Expression resolution (C Programming): A C expression parser and code generator without using stack (using priority linked list) , written in gcc

 It can take any C expression string and generate corresponding assembly language